 This working group coordinates all the ERMG’s communications.

-Under the coordination of the NBB and the FEB/VBO, several federations representing enterprises and the self-employed (BECI, Boerenbond NSZ, UNIZO, UWE and VOKA) have joined forces to conduct a large-scale survey every week, as part of the ERMG’s work, among firms established in Brussels, Wallonia and Flanders.
+Under the coordination of the NBB and the FEB/VBO, several federations representing enterprises and the self-employed (BECI, Boerenbond, NSZ, UCM, UNIZO, UWE and VOKA) have joined forces to periodically conduct a large-scale survey, as part of the ERMG’s work, among firms established in Brussels, Wallonia and Flanders.
 On the basis of this survey, they examine the impact of the coronavirus crisis on economic activity in Belgium and on the financial health of the Belgian companies questioned.

 It should be pointed out that the survey targets private sector firms, so please note that certain public sectors, such as education, are not taken into account, even though they are also suffering from the effects of the crisis.